 Students who are Deaf or hard of hearing are diverse and do not all have similar characteristics.
 Individuals will employ different methods of communication as detailed above.
 Regardless of the method used, most students who are Deaf or hard of hearing have experience communicating with the hearing population.
 Let these students be your guide on how best to communicate with them.
 To further enhance communication, note that many individuals who are Deaf or hard of hearing rely heavily upon visual input when communicating.
 Learning to use the visual aspects of communication (i.e. body language, gestures, and facial expression) often feels awkward to those who are more accustomed to the auditory; however, it is essential that faculty transcend this feeling and learn to effectively communicate with students who are Deaf or hard of hearing.

-It is essential to recognize that English is actually a second language for many students who are Deaf and some students who are hard of hearing.
-When grading written assignments and/or essay tests, it is important to be objective.
-Emphasis should be placed on accurate and comprehensive content rather than writing styles.
+It is essential to recognize that English is actually a second language for many students who are Deaf and for some students who are hard of hearing.
+When grading written assignments and/or essay tests, it is important to know these students should be treated like any ESL student.
+Emphasis should be placed on accurate and comprehensive content rather than writing styles when appropriate.
 Students should be encouraged to go to the Writing Center for assistance in writing if necessary.

 The following is a list of suggestions for enhancing classroom learning for students who are Deaf or hard of hearing.
 Guidelines listed in the "General Procedures" section may also be useful.